richgieg/CppND-Capstone-Project/README.md

 See: `Entity.cpp` line 8

 ### Classes abstract implementation details from their interfaces.
+See: `Entity.h` for examples of appropriately named (self-documenting) methods, including getters and setters, of which some are marked const in order to strongly communicate that the do not modify state of the object.

 ### Classes encapsulate behavior.
 ### Classes follow an appropriate inheritance hierarchy.
 ### Derived class functions override virtual base class functions.